Introduction

 Can I paint directly over the paneling before installing drywall?

-No—it’s best to remove any finishes or textures from the paneling to ensure proper adhesion and a smooth surface for the drywall.
+It’s important to remove any finishes or textures from the paneling to ensure proper adhesion and create a smooth surface for the drywall.

 What should I do if I find mold or water damage on the paneling?

-Yes, if you discover mold or water damage, address the issue by repairing or replacing the affected areas before proceeding with drywall installation.
+Finding mold or water damage means you should repair or replace the affected areas before moving forward with drywall installation.

 How can I ensure a seamless finish between the drywall and existing trim?

-Yes, if you want a seamless finish, consider using a flexible caulk to fill gaps between the drywall and trim, and then paint over for a cohesive look.
+For a seamless finish, use flexible caulk to fill the gaps between the drywall and trim, then paint over it for a unified appearance.

 What tools do I need for installing drywall over paneling?

-Yes, if you’re installing drywall over paneling, you’ll need tools such as a drywall saw, screws, a drill, a tape measure, and a utility knife for a successful installation.
+When installing drywall over paneling, gather tools like a drywall saw, screws, a drill, a tape measure, and a utility knife to ensure a successful installation.